The Undergraduate Program in Neuroscience

 - Demonstrate competency in evidence-based reasoning and experimental design (identify manipulated and measured variables, measurement metrics, experimental controls, power, validity, and reliability).

-Neuroscience students will have access to the extensive resources and expertise of affiliated faculty across multiple departments and colleges throughout the university.
-A wide array of courses are offered through the departments of Biology, Chemistry, Computer Science, Mathematics & Statistics, Physics, Psychology, and Health Sciences in Sargent College.
-Together more than 50 upper level neuroscience electives are offered, including laboratory courses and seminars.
+Neuroscience students have access to the extensive resources and expertise of affiliated faculty across multiple departments and colleges throughout the university.
+A wide array of courses are offered through the departments of Biology, Chemistry, Computer Science, Mathematics & Statistics, Physics, Psychological & Brain Sciences, and Health Sciences in Sargent College.
+Together more than 40 upper level neuroscience electives are offered, including laboratory courses and seminars.

 Opportunities for independent laboratory research are available through multiple departments in the Colleges of Arts and Sciences and Engineering, and at Boston University School of Medicine, including Anatomy and Neurobiology, Biochemistry, Neurology, Pathology, Pharmacology & Experimental Therapeutics, Physiology and Biophysics, and Psychiatry.
-Undergraduate research opportunities in neuroscience laboratories expand throughout the university across both the Charles River and Medical campuses.
+Undergraduate research opportunities also are available in neuroscience laboratories throughout Boston area hospitals, including Massachusetts General Hospital, Brigham & Women’s Hospital, Beth Israel Deaconess Medical Center, Harvard Medical School, Dana Farber Cancer Institute, and Boston Children’s Hospital.